Get Some Professional Advice First

 Should I select a fixed or variable interest rate?

-Choosing between a fixed or variable interest rate will depend on your financial situation and goals.
+Choosing between a fixed or variable-interest rate will depend on your financial situation and goals.
 A fixed rate secures your interest for a specific term, ensuring steady monthly payments, which can be useful if you anticipate a rate rise.
 In contrast, a variable rate adjusts with the cash rate, potentially lowering costs when rates are down but raising payments if they increase.
 To balance both options, many borrowers prefer a split loan, where part of the loan has a fixed rate and the rest is variable.
 It’s advisable to consult a mortgage broker for personalised guidance and a strategy suited to your needs.

 What is a good interest rate on a home loan?